Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 The fourth step is to select an appropriate training strategy.
 It is composed of two parameters:

 The loss index defines what the neural network will learn.
-It is composed of an error term and a regularization term .
+It is composed of an error term and a regularization term.

 The optimization algorithm is in charge of searching for the neural network parameters that minimize the loss index.
-Here we chose the quasi-Newton method as optimization algorithm.

 The following chart shows how the training (blue) and selection (orange) errors decrease with the epochs during the training process.
-The final values are training error = 0.331 NSE and selection error = 0.481 NSE , respectively.
+The final values are training error = 0.331 NSE and selection error = 0.481 NSE, respectively.

 The purpose of the testing analysis is to validate the generalization capabilities of the neural network.
 We use the testing instances in the data set, which have never been used before.